 - Cover with wrap and keep near your levain for 3 hours or so

-I love the raw smell of flour just as the water hits it, you can almost taste the sweetness in the air.
+I love the raw smell of flour just as the water hits it; you can almost taste the sweetness in the air.
 The Central Milling flour I used for this bake (I’ll have more thoughts on this flour later after I get a chance to run it through a few more bakes) turned out to be very, very “thirsty” and could have used more water.
-I could tell it could take more water just by the feel of it, usually the dough is very slack at this point and almost falling apart.
-Next bake I’ll have a little heavier had when adding water but it’s best to start out with lower hydration and gradually work your way up as your mix (and sometimes even bulk) progresses.
+I could tell it could take more water just by the feel of it.
+Usually, the dough is very slack at this point and almost falling apart.
+Next bake I’ll have a little heavier had when adding water, but it’s best to start with a lower hydration and gradually work your way up as your mix (and sometimes even bulk) progresses.
 You can always add more water but removing it, well, that’s not possible.

 Follow the process below: